elchs/LetoDBf/Readme.txt

      ;BC_Interface = eth2      -    experimental/ Linux: use only specific interface for response
      ;BC_Port = 2812           -    specify different than default port for UDP BC interfaces,
-                                    by default the same port as configured for TCP port ;IP_SPACE =               -    like a firewall: it contains an IP-address part which must be found in the IP which want to connect to the server.
+                                    by default the same port as configured for TCP port ;IP_SPACE =               -    like a firewall: it contains an lefthand IP-address part which must be found in the IP which want to connect to the server.
                                     Multiple parts can be defined, delimited by ';' ( no extra spaces ) Example for two NIC intranet: IP_SPACE = 192.168.0.;192.168.1.;